MEHColeman/gene_genie/README.md

 }
 ```

-If you use the simple genie interface, the genetic algorithm will come up with a reasonable best-guesses for various algorthm parameters, but you can dive under the covers to give yourself more flexibility.
+If you use the simple genie interface, the genetic algorithm will come up with a reasonable best-guesses for various algorithm parameters, but you can dive under the covers to give yourself more flexibility.
 * Population size
 * Gene pools
 * Initialization